appuio/ops-techlab/labs/332_update_host.md

 logging-fluentd-s2k2j     1/1       Running   1          1h
 ```

-You need to repeat this steps on all other Instances to make sure, the whole cluster has the current OS Patches.
-Master don't need to be drained, as they are not scheduled and there are no running pods on them.
+Since we want to update the whole cluster, you will need to repeat these steps on all the instances.
+Masters don't need to be drained, because they do not run any pods (unschedulable by default).

 ---